Person digging in dirt and featured nature books

 🎧 Audiobook

-Women on NatureWomen on Nature by Katharine Norbury
+Women on NatureWomen on Nature, ed. by Katharine Norbury

 This is the perfect “dippy book.”
-At 500 pages, it’s enormous, but don’t let that fool you—this is no casual doorstop.
-The expertly selected poetry and prose, each reflecting the importance of women’s issues and literature through the ages, is so convincingly written that the pages seem to turn themselves.
-And the cequerboard pattern of snake’s head fritillary flowers on the jacket design?
-It’s not to be missed!
+At 500 pages, it's enormous, but this is no casual doorstop.
+The poetry and prose collected here—each a nod to the importance of women’s issues and women’s literature through the ages—is expertly selected and so convincingly written that the pages seem to flip by in no time.
+The chequerboard pattern of snake’s head fritillary flowers on the jacket design is not to be missed!
+A deserving addition for your (virtual) bookshelf.

 The Perfect Golden CircleThe Perfect Golden Circle by Benjamin Myers